MichaelToschenko/MichaelToschenko/README.md

 ###

 <p align="left">I am a student at Moscow State University.
 I am actively developing in the field of AI.
 I have research experience in the more theoretical field of physics, and at the moment we are engaged in scientific work with my supervisor in the field of RL.
-I also take part in Kaggle competitions.
 In my GitHub, I will post my code related to data science from both competitions and academic life.

 ###

 <h3 align="left">👩‍💻 Professional achievements</h3>

 ###

-<br>- 📚 Research experience at Skoltech University
+<br>- 🌵 Internship at Sber (Audio modality of Gigachat)
+<br>- 🐬 Published article at the ICRAS 2026 Conference (Kyoto, Japan)
 <br>- ⚡ Several hackathons wins
 <br>- 🧑🏻‍🏫 Active participation in professional events
-<br>- ☄️ Holder of a 100% grant for the English-speaking Master's program in Innopolis
+<br>- ☄️ Holder of the maximum grants to Innopolis and Central University
+<br>- 📚 Research experience at Skoltech University
 ###